Actively Recruiting

 • Long-term corticosteroid use

-• Major cognitive disorders (MoCA score 23 or less)
+• Major cognitive disorder (MoCA score 23)

 • Pregnant or breastfeeding women